Marshall's House

-Marshall's House is the second solo album by the British guitarist John Squire.
+Marshall's House is the second studio album by the English guitarist John Squire.
 It was released in 2004 on his own North Country Records label.
-It is Squire's last album for two decades, until 2024's eponymous album Liam Gallagher & John Squire.
+It was Squire's last album for two decades, until 2024's eponymous album Liam Gallagher & John Squire.

 Each song is inspired by, and shares its title with, a painting by Edward Hopper.

+"Room In Brookyn" b/w "Nighthawks" was released as a single in the U.K.; the latter also shares its title with a Hopper painting but was omitted from regular editions of the album.